dfischer/magic-word/README.md

 for functional code.

 ## License
-Planet Forth is available under the terms of the GNU Affero General Public License, version 3; see the `LICENSE` file for details.
+Magic Word is available under the terms of the GNU Affero General Public License, version 3; see the `LICENSE` file for details.